Perseus1729/Red-Plag/README.md

  Clone the github repository using git clone https://github.com/mohithpokala/Project.

- First Create a django-superuser.Go to the Directory containing manage.py("/Project/codefrisk/"), now Run the following command in terminal " python manage.py createsuperuser ".
+ First Create a django-superuser.Go to the Directory containing manage.py("/Project/codefrisk/"), now Run the following command in terminal " python manage.py createsuperuser ".<br />

- Follow the steps as prompted by the terminal.
+ Follow the steps as prompted by the terminal.<br />

  After this step run the following three commands in the same sequence
  ``` diff